corgibytes/freshli-lib/CONTRIBUTING.md

 ## Running

-There is cross platform [Exmple Client](https://github.com/corgibytes/freshli-lib/tree/feature-add-example-client/ExampleClient) that you can use to see how Freshli-Lib works.
+There is cross platform [Example Client](https://github.com/corgibytes/freshli-lib/tree/feature-add-example-client/ExampleClient) that you can use to see how Freshli-Lib works.
 Run or debug the example client in [Visual Studio](https://docs.microsoft.com/en-us/visualstudio/get-started/csharp/run-program?view=vs-2019) or [Rider](https://www.jetbrains.com/help/rider/Run_Debug_Configuration_dotNet_Project.html).

 If all goes well the Example Client window should appear.
 Enter in a public git repo and click the "Run Freshli" button and the results will be displayed below.
 You can find some projects we use for testing [here](https://github.com/corgibytes?q=freshli+fixture&type=&language=&sort=).